russmedia/terraform-google-kubernetes-cluster/README.md

 ## 2. Usage:

-a) cluster with default node pool on preembible
+a) cluster with default node pool on preemptible
 ```hcl
 module "primary-cluster" {
   name                   = "${terraform.workspace}"